-The Cleveland Clinic post graduate microsurgery and breast reconstruction fellowship is a one year program with a concentration on advanced reconstructive plastic surgery using microsurgical techniques.
-Fellows enjoy the opportunity to combine clinical activities in operative microsurgery and complex non-microsurgical reconstruction with protected time for clinical research and access to laboratory research.
+The Cleveland Clinic post graduate Microsurgery and Breast Reconstruction fellowship is a one-year program with a concentration on advanced reconstructive plastic surgery using microsurgical and supermicrosurgical techniques.
+Fellows enjoy the opportunity to combine innovative clinical activities in operative microsurgery and complex non-microsurgical reconstruction with protected time for clinical research and access to laboratory research.

-Applicants will have completed an accredited plastic surgery training program in US or Canada prior to the July 1 fellowship start date and must be eligible for licensure in Ohio.
-Outstanding international applicants with current USMLE and ECFMG certification and who qualify for Ohio state licensure are also welcomed.
+Applicants will have completed an accredited plastic surgery training program in the US or Canada prior to the July 1 fellowship start date and should be eligible for licensure in Ohio.
+Outstanding international applicants with current USMLE and ECFMG certification are also welcomed.
+Strong consideration will be given to those applicants who qualify for Ohio state licensure.

-Evaluations are done on a quarterly basis and fellows will meet with the program director to discuss these assessments and their educational experience.
+Evaluations are done quarterly, and fellows will meet with the program director to discuss these assessments and their educational experience.

 Please visit SF Match to apply.

 Discover the role diversity and inclusion plays at Cleveland Clinic and at its Graduate Medical Education program, as well as our diversity and inclusion efforts.Learn more